 Close-up view of a detail on the jetpipe (jet engine exhaust pipe) of Quicksilver’s Rolls-Royce Spey turbofan engine, wrapped-up in protective polythene sheeting.
 Exhaust gases at temperatures as high as 600 degrees C course through the jetpipe, which is mounted in a tunnel that runs through the centre of the boat.

-Many thanks to Unison Engine Components.
+Many thanks to Unison Engine Components for making the jetpipe.

 Soft late-afternoon sunlight catches a wall in the entrance to the boat assembly area at Quicksilver’s HQ building at East Midlands Airport – home of the project for over a decade.
 Several thousand supporters and other guests have seen our work at close quarters on visits here, and chatted to members of the team.

-Many thanks to John Kirby.
+Many thanks to John Kirby for decorating our HQ building.

 Laser-cut aluminium alloy sheet pictured in close-up during manufacture of one of Quicksilver’s internal upper-hull hoop structures.
 Many of the craft’s components, from large to small, are made of aluminium.
 As the construction process continues, so opportunities arise to view things in a different light.